Don't lose your savings to taxes. Invest in ELSS today.

 Proof of identity: You can submit your photo PAN card or driving license /passport copy / voter ID /bank photo pass book.

-Proof of address: You can submit your latest landline/mobile telephone bill, latest electricity bill, passport copy, latest bank passbook/bank account statement, latest dematerialized (electronic, or demat) account statement, voter ID, driving license, ration card, rent agreement, or passport size photograph.
+Proof of address: You can submit your latest landline/mobile telephone bill, latest electricity bill, passport copy, latest bank passbook/bank account statement, latest dematerialized (electronic, or demat) account statement, voter ID, driving licence, ration card, rent agreement, or passport-size photograph.

 For NRIs, a passport and proof of an overseas address are mandatory documents for KYC compliance.